Nonlinear PDEs with modulated dispersion IV: normal form approach and unconditional uniqueness: Introduction

-In view of the quadratic nonlinearity in \eqref{kdv1}, the regularity threshold $s \ge 0$ in Theorem~\ref{THM:UU1} is sharp since the $L^2$-regularity is required to make sense of $\dx u^2(t)$ as a spatial distribution for given $t \ge 0$ (without intersecting with an auxiliary function space).
+\noi without further (temporal) regularity, the regularity $s = 0$ is the lowest possible value in making sense of the quadratic nonlinearity.
 The same comment on sharpness of the $L^2$-regularity also applies to the other modulated dispersive equations considered in this paper.
-Note that, in order to make sense of the nonlinearity $\dx u^2$ in $H^s(\T)$ for $s < 0$, we need to assume some temporal regularity on $u$ (or rather its modulated interaction representation) and give a meaning to $\dx u^2$ as a space-time distribution, just as in the Fourier restriction norm method due to Bourgain \cite{BO93}.
+We note that, in order to make sense of the nonlinearity $\dx u^2$ in $H^s(\T)$ for $s < 0$, we need to assume some temporal regularity on $u$ (or rather its modulated interaction representation $\uu$) and give a meaning to $\dx u^2$ as a space-time distribution (in particular, $\dx u^2(t)$ does not make sense for fixed $t \ge 0$) just as in the Fourier restriction norm method due to Bourgain \cite{BO93} in the unmodulated case (namely, $w(t) = t$) or as in Theorem \ref{THM:1}, where we need to {\it a priori} assume that $\uu \in \CC^\g([0, \tau]; H^s(\T))$; see Remark \ref{REM:control}.